shanghaitech-igem/iweb/2025/notes/2/index.md

   ```
   ![screen size](https://cs50.harvard.edu/web/2020/notes/0/images/responsive0.gif)

 * Another way to deal with differing screen size is using a new CSS attribute known as a [flexbox](https://www.w3schools.com/css/css3_flexbox.asp).
 This allows us to easily have elements wrap around to the next line if they don’t fit horizontally.
 We do this by putting all of our elements in a `div` that we’ll call our container.
 We then add some styling to that div specifying that we want to use a flexbox display for the elements inside of it.
-We’ve also added some additional styling to the inner divs to better illustrate the wrapping that’s occuring here.
+We’ve also added some additional styling to the inner divs to better illustrate the wrapping that’s occurring here.
   ```html
   <!DOCTYPE html>
   <html lang="en">